almostengr/almostengrwebsite/docs/uses.md

 detail the tools that they use do their work.
 Here is my list of software, hardware, and other tools that I use to get the job done.

+For more detail about how what is a Uses page and how you can create your own, you can check out [my blog post](/technology/2020.02.01-developer-uses-page.md).

 ## Hardware

 ### Development Server